Kitware/CMake/Help/guide/user-interaction/index.rst

 ---------------------------------

-When using the :manual:`cmake(1)` command line tool, a preset can be invoked by using the ``--preset`` option.
-If ``--preset`` is specified, the generator and build directory are not required, but can be specified to override them.
+When using the :manual:`cmake(1)` command line tool, a preset can be invoked by using the :option:`--preset <cmake --preset>` option.
+If :option:`--preset <cmake --preset>` is specified, the generator and build directory are not required, but can be specified to override them.
 For example, if you have the following ``CMakePresets.json`` file:

 .. code-block:: json